cirosantilli/linux-cheat/imagemagick.md

 #### Depths that are not multiple of 8

-TODO: what happens when depth < 8? http://stackoverflow.com/questions/10155092/how-do-i-convert-image-to-2-bit-per-pixel ImageMagick packs multiple bits per byte since it is not possible to address bits, but I don't understand exactly how.
+TODO: what happens when depth less than 8? http://stackoverflow.com/questions/10155092/how-do-i-convert-image-to-2-bit-per-pixel ImageMagick packs multiple bits per byte since it is not possible to address bits, but I don't understand exactly how.
 Specially, because it depends on the dimensions!
 E.g.;

     printf "%10s" | sed 's/ /\xFF\x00/g' > f.gray
     convert -depth 8 -size 1x20 f.gray -depth 2 g.gray